Sydney680928/MOGWAI_DOCS/README.md

 And yes, as you have most likely guessed, MOGWAI runtime is a little French…

 ---
+_MOGWAI BASICS has been translated into English.
+It is available in markdown format in the releases files._

+---
 Back to the [main MOGWAI GitHub repository](https://github.com/Sydney680928/MOGWAI-PUBLIC)